martinResearch/puzzleAI/README.md

 ### Using Integer programming with learnt rules

-we can convert each clauses in the CNF formula to a linear inequality and solve the problem using an integer programming solver like coin-or CBC or a pseudo Boolean optimisation solver like [minicard](https://github.com/liffiton/minicard).
+We can convert each clauses in the CNF formula to a linear inequality and solve the problem using an integer programming solver like coin-or CBC or a pseudo Boolean optimisation solver like [minicard](https://github.com/liffiton/minicard).

 ## Generating difficult solvable games

-we can generate random game and then try to find the solution with a minimum number of bricks.
-We can try to solve with one brick, then two etc or use a integer programming solver with a penalization on the number of added bricks. in order to be able to generate quickly feasible games we want to be able to discard quickly unfeasible games.
+We can generate random game and then try to find the solution with a minimum number of bricks.
+We can try to solve with one brick, then two etc or use a integer programming solver with a penalisation on the number of added bricks. in order to be able to generate quickly feasible games we want to be able to discard quickly unfeasible games.